EXPERIENCE THE SEASON OF FALL IN A NEW WAY

 2. Pick your own pumpkin – straight from the pumpkin patch.

 If you’ve ever carved a pumpkin, you’ll know that picking which pumpkin to carve is half the battle.
 Short, stout, round, or oval, pumpkins come in all sorts of shapes and sizes.
-Gray’s Apple Ridge Orchard not only has apple picking opportunities, but also gives you the chance to explore their pumpkin patch and pick which one you want right off the vine.
+Gray’s Apple Ridge Orchard not only has apple picking opportunities, but also gives you the chance to explore their pumpkin patch and pick the one you want right off the vine.

 Risser Marvel Farm Market has seasonal fresh produce and during the fall they also offer you the chance to pick your own pumpkin in their pumpkin patch.
 In between corn maze attempts and hayrides, pick your own pumpkin out at Seyfert’s Corn Maze.